datacraft-dsc/DEPs/6/README.md

 # Introduction

-The Invoke API is a standardised solution to the problem of executing code (Operations) upon Assets in the context of a decentralised data ecosystem.
+The Invoke API is a standardised solution to the problem of transforming data (Assets) using [Operations](https://github.com/DEX-Company/DEPs/tree/master/0#operation)  in the context of a decentralised data ecosystem.

-In order to build a useful data pipeline, actors in the data ecosystem will generally need the ability to transform and process data assets.
+In order to build a useful [data supply line](https://github.com/DEX-Company/DEPs/tree/master/0#data-supply-line), actors in the data ecosystem will generally need the ability to transform and process data assets.

 Operations can segmented into three broad use cases: